 The treatment for preeclampsia may include medication such as anti-hypertensives, corticosteroids, or anticonvulsant medication, as well as bed rest, hospitalization, and early delivery of your baby, either by induction or caesarian section.

-If you feel that you may have experienced symptoms of preeclampsia during your pregnancy which were not properly diagnosed and/or not properly treated, resulting in injury to your baby, please call us for a free consultation with an experienced BILA lawyer.
+If you feel that you may have experienced symptoms of preeclampsia during your pregnancy which were not properly diagnosed and/or not properly treated, resulting in injury to your baby, please call us for a free consultation with an experienced birth injury lawyer.
 We will review the circumstances of your pregnancy and advise you whether or not your baby’s injury may have been avoided with appropriate medical care, and whether or not your child is entitled to compensation for his or her injuries.